 - Massage the lower back and abdomen.

 - Perform exercises regularly in order to help lessen menstrual pain and cramps.
-Make sure that exercises are included in the weekly routine.
+Try to include exercises in the weekly routine.